Tyson Dux: Ring of Honor (2009–2010; 2014–2015)

-Hard Knocks Wrestling Academy (2021 to Present)
+Hard Knocks Wrestling Academy (2021–present)

 In 2021, Tyson took the role of Head Coach and Lead Trainer at Hard Knocks Wrestling Academy in Listowel, Ontario, Canada where he continues to train the young and up and coming talent of the wrestling industry.

 In other media

 Dux has been featured in an episode of Kenny vs Spenny in which the two friends train to become the best professional wrestlers.
 Dux is assigned with training Spenny, who chooses the name "The Nice Guy", whereas Kenny chooses the name "Specimen Yarp".
 When the actual match occurs, Dux turns on Spenny, aiding Kenny and his trainer in a three-on-one assault.
 At the conclusion of the episode, Kenny is declared the winner because Spenny breaks character, and as his humiliation forces Spenny to strip naked and receive a beating from wrestling legend The Iron Sheik.

 In 2003, Dux appeared in Zombie Beach Party.
 Dux also makes a cameo in the music video for "Suplex" by A Tribe Called Red.

 In 2020, Dux portrayed wrestler Chris Benoit in the second-season premiere of Viceland's Dark Side of the Ring.

+He also played Dutch Mantell in the Brusier Brody episode.